Strawberry-Computer/vibe-compiler/bootstrap/test.md

 - Start with a shebang: #!/bin/bash
 - Echo the string "Tests passed" to stdout
 - Exit with code 0

-Output only the script content, nothing else.
+IMPORTANT: Output only the script content, nothing else.